 welcome to vibrant health & healing

-I focus on fertility issues, women's health and children's developmental issues.
-I work with issues such as infertility, miscarriage, postpartum depression, and support for genetic issues like mthfr.
-I use labs, nutrition and lifestyle coaching to support women during pregnancy if they want more personal care.
+I am an online fertility practice which supports women who are dealing with infertility, miscarriage, postpartum depression, and genetic issues such as mthfr.
+I use labs, nutrition and lifestyle coaching to support women during pregnancy and postpartum to provide more personal care.
 I would love to answer any questions you have about my practice.

 A healthy life starts with building a healthy foundation.
 While most modern medicine focuses on treating symptoms, I work with you to discover and treat the root so you can thrive from the inside out.
 Let's partner to create a personal, step-by-step plan to guide you and your family on the path to vibrant health!